sidart/bizdom/_posts/2020-04-18-the-parsis-of-bombay.md

 Back in Europe, they needed a strong ally, so their princess was married to English’s prince & Bombay ended up with Royal Crown and hence they offered this to East India Co, who rejected saying the cost is too high.
 Royal Crown tried on their own and failed royally, and hence again offered EIC at a huge discount.

 ### The Early builder
 EIC took it, but they needed human capital.
 A militia of Bhandaris, that was until then had made their living brewing liquor, was raised to ensure security.
 Muslim weavers were approached, Hindu bankers and traders and  Parsis traders & Shipbuilders.
+The Parsis had migrated to Gujarat in the 7th century.
+With the rise of the British in Western India, the Parsis' association with them began to grow.
+The Parsis became the first Indian community to establish a close rapport with them.

 Soon the Shipyard built by Mr. Wadia was the linchpin for EIC’s Opium Trade.
 While EIC was also doing the trade from Calcutta (mostly British agencies).
 But Parsis traders as middlelayer was a better way to push this.